agile-ts/documentation/docs/main/StyleGuide.md

 :::note

 There is no third Inspiration Guide yet.
+It does not have to be like this forever.
-But feel free to share your own 'Style Guide' inspiration here.
-Every contribution is welcome. :D
+Feel free to share your own `Style Guide` inspiration here.
+Every contribution is welcome. 😀

 :::